 Conflict of interest policy

-Illawarra and South Coast Central Service Office Inc
+Illawarra and South Coast Central Service Office Inc.

 1. Purpose

 The purpose of this policy is to help Management Committee members of Illawarra and South Coast Central Service Office Inc. to effectively identify, disclose and manage any actual, potential or perceived conflicts of interest to protect the integrity of Illawarra and South Coast Central Service Office Inc and manage risk.

+Conflicts of interest are common.
+Being open about them and handling them carefully helps maintain trust.

 2. Objective